You’ve found what appears to be the ideal set of eyeglass frames to match your unique style, but the fit falls flat.

 Do your glasses leave unsightly spots on your nose bridge?

-While most eyeglasses sit on top of the nose, metal frames rely on nose pads to evenly distribute weight.
+While many eyeglasses sit on top of the nose, metal frames rely on nose pads to evenly distribute weight.
 When they’re set incorrectly, they can leave marks and cause painful pinching.

-You can easily adjust your nose pads so they are flush against your face or have your optician make the adjustment for you.
-He or she may even recommend you go with a different nose pad material such as silicone, acetate or vylon.
+You can adjust your nose pads so they are flush against your face or have your optician make the adjustment for you.
+He or she may even recommend you go with a different nose pad material such as silicone or acetate.

 If you are noticing pinching with plastic frames, your frames may be too heavy or your bridge width may be too small.
 Consider lighter weight lenses and frames with a slightly wider bridge.